juhasev/sample-ninja-help/social-login-google.md

 ## Google Sign-In

-Google authentication provides a convenient way for your panelists to register and log in to the Member App.
-Getting Google Sign-in to work requires creating a Google Cloud account.
-At the end, you will obtain the App ID and App Secret from the app settings.
+Google sign-in provides a convenient way for your panelists to register and log in to the Member App.
+Getting Google sign-in to work requires creating a Google Cloud account.
+Ultimately, you will obtain the App ID and Secret from the app settings.
 Google authentication is one of the easiest to set up and literally takes only 5 minutes to do.

 https://developers.google.com/identity/sign-in/web/sign-in

-Sign-in to the Google Cloud or create an account if you don't already have one.
+Sign in to the Google Cloud or create an account if you don't already have one.

 https://console.cloud.google.com/